 In Japan cherry blossom is known as ‘sakura’ and it holds a very special place in people’s hearts.
-There is even a national Japanese ‘blooming forecast’ – in English here on the Japan National Tourist Organisation website.
+There is even a national Japanese ‘blooming forecast’ which charts the expected progress of the blossoms.
+There are lots of recommended destinations for spectactular cherry blossom viewing in Japan on the Japan National Tourist Organisation website.

 Appreciating the sakura is literally ‘flower viewing’, 花見 (hanami) in Japanese, and people gather together to celebrate the fleeting, frothing beauty of the cherry blossom trees, most often by sitting underneath them to drink and picnic.